The Major Course of Study

 - One course in a related area of study taken may be taken outside the Department, whether at Wesleyan or at another university.
 This elective course is normally in literature in translation or in another language, and may be counted toward the major only with the permission of the major advisor.

-Honors thesis tutorials do not count toward the English major.
+- Honors thesis credits do not count toward the 10 credit minimum required for the major.